 We believe some of the most compelling investment opportunities are in companies that benefit from long-duration, secular growth trends.
 Getting exposure to these opportunities, however, can be challenging.
 In fact, many mainstream core international and emerging markets benchmarks have relatively small positions in secular growth companies.

 These companies, however, have established businesses and are mostly incumbent technology leaders in Asia.
 They do not offer the long-duration, accelerating growth potential we see in other up-and-coming investment opportunities.
-More than 6% of the index’s weight in technology is in hardware, where we see very little prospect for growth.
+Nearly 6% of the index’s weight in technology is in hardware, where we see very little prospect for growth.

 To seek passive or even broad-based exposure to emerging markets equities is to actively underweight some of the most dynamic and fastest-growing companies in the region.